msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 As for now, there is no usage statistic, but from my personal experience, all of them are in wide use.
 If [java ran dozens of billions of devices](https://www.oracle.com/java/moved-by-java/timeline/), it means all of the libraries in the list above are used at least on hundreds of millions of ones.
 That's a lot!

 ### log4j features
-Log4j have these important features:
+Log4j have a lot of features, like:
-- thread-safe
+- is thread-safe
-- control of logging levels in hierarchical way
+- have control of logging levels in hierarchical way
-- multiple output targets (appenders)
+- can configure multiple output targets (appenders)
 - logging configuration can be applied at runtime
 - configurable output message format (layouts)
 - injecting contextual information into log messages

 All seems good and useful.
 But developers pay a lot of development effort on things that are used rarely, but can be a source of vulnerabilities.
-Lets explore
+Lets explore last listed feature, as it was a source of one of biggest java 0-day exploit

  https://habr.com/ru/search/?q=java%20logging&target_type=posts&order=relevance